MartinP460/react-denmark-map/README.md

 - `react-denmark-map-svg` is the `svg` element which contains the path of each area.
 - `react-denmark-map` is the top-most `figure` element and the parent of `svg`.
 - `react-denmark-map-tooltip` is the default tooltip `div` element.
+- `react-denmark-map-zoom-controls` is the parent `div` element to the two buttons constituting the default zoom controls.

 ## Typescript